Evidence for the Big Bang:

-- If materialists can't even propose what the substances are that would fill 96% of their materialist cosmos, then of course they cannot have a robust theory, nor even an actual hypothesis, that explains the origin of that universe and its contents, given that they don't even know what's in such a hypothetical, uncreated universe.)
+- If secularists can't even propose what the substances are that would fill 96% of their materialist cosmos, then of course they cannot have even a scientific hypothesis, let alone a robust theory, that explains the origin of that universe and its contents, given that they don't even know what is in such a hypothetical, uncreated universe.)

 * The Transparency Problem: Surprised astronomers are seeing objects that are apparently far more distant than any that they expected to be able to see.
 Scientists using NASA's FERMI telescope have recently exacerbated the "transparency problem" because, comparing observation to big bang predictions, there is a tremendous amount of missing "infrared light between galaxies", apparently, billions of years worth.
 According to New Scientist, this "may call into question our understanding of how galaxies are born", which of course was rather questionable already. :) As noted above, this transparency problem may exacerbate the problem of where to hide all the additional regular matter allegedly created in the big bang, the equivalent of "twice the amount of material we can see in stars and hot gas.
 Where are those particles?"
 Yes.
 Where?